vivid-inc/ash-ra-template/art-cli/README.md

 <a name="rendering-and-options"></a>
 ## Rendering and options

-`art-cli` adds additional processing capability to `vivid.art/render` to handle render options.
+`art-cli` adds additional processing capability to `vivid.art/render` to handle rendering options in support of CLI tooling.

 <a name="dependencies"></a>
 ### External ``:dependencies``